Compliance with the Fair Credit Reporting Act (FCRA)

 This information is presented for general educational purposes and is provided solely for the convenience of its readers.
 It is not a substitute for legal advice.
 Consultation with qualified legal counsel is recommended for all matters of employment law.

-Summary of Background Screening Process
+Summary of the Background Check Process

 - Employer discloses in writing to applicant/employee that he/she will be the subject of a background report as part of the employment selection process.